reza-mirjahanian/react-deep/Learn/Hooks/useCallback.md

     -   [I need to call `useCallback` for each list item in a loop, but it's not allowed](https://react.dev/reference/react/useCallback#i-need-to-call-usememo-for-each-list-item-in-a-loop-but-its-not-allowed)

+In JavaScript, a function () {} or () => {} always creates a different function, similar to how the {} object literal always creates a new object.
+Normally, this wouldn’t be a problem, but it means that ShippingForm props will never be the same, and your memo optimization won’t work.
+This is where useCallback comes in handy

 **Purpose:** `useCallback` is a React hook that memoizes a function.
 It returns a memoized version of the callback function that only changes if one of the dependencies has changed.
 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders.

 **Syntax:**